elsheraey/eventat/README.md

 # eventAt

-This repository showcases my participation in various technical events including hackathons, technical events, etc...

-It includes brief descriptions of the challenges tackled and the solutions proposed during each event.
+This repository showcases my participation in various technical events like hackathons, webinars, etc. including brief descriptions of the challenges tackled and the solutions proposed during each event.

 ## Code Geist (Jul 2019)